 Storage and Reheating Instructions

-• Freeze for up to 2 months.
-Thaw in the fridge overnight before reheating.
+• Freeze: Place the cooled pork chops and potatoes in a freezer-safe container and freeze for up to 2 months.
+Thaw overnight in the refrigerator before reheating.

 Serving: 1serving, Calories: 375kcal, Carbohydrates: 24g, Protein: 32g, Fat: 16g, Saturated Fat: 4g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 9g, Trans Fat: 0.1g, Cholesterol: 90mg, Sodium: 644mg, Potassium: 1011mg, Fiber: 3g, Sugar: 1g, Vitamin A: 141IU, Vitamin C: 22mg, Calcium: 34mg, Iron: 2mg